-These Standards serve to supplement the environmental content of the NTT Group Supply Chain Sustainability Promotion Guidelines, a separate document of requirements for suppliers.
+These Standards serve to supplement the environmental content of the NTT Group Guidelines for Sustainability in Supply Chain, a separate document of requirements for suppliers.
 The Standards contain an overview of the NTT Group's environmental activities; laws, ordinances, and other matters that should be considered, referred to, and worked on by suppliers; and points by which suppliers and products are evaluated in the procurement process.